zephyrproject-rtos/zephyr/boards/native/native_sim/doc/index.rst

     :ref:`its section <nsim_per_disp_sdl>`.

 **CAN controller**
-  It is possible to use a host CAN controller with the native SockerCAN Linux driver.
+  It is possible to use a host CAN controller with the native SocketCAN Linux driver.
 It can be enabled with :kconfig:option:`CONFIG_CAN_NATIVE_LINUX` and configured with the device tree binding :dtcompatible:`zephyr,native-linux-can`.

+  It is possible to specify which CAN interface will be used by the app using the ``--can-if`` command-line option.
+This option overrides **every** Linux SocketCAN driver instance to use the specified interface.

 .. _native_ptty_uart: